Life As a Grinding Machine Operator

 Equipment Maintenance: Performing routine maintenance on equipment and determining when and what kind of maintenance is needed.

 Types of Grinding Machine Operator Jobs

-In 2016, there was an estimated number of 30,200 jobs in the United States for Grinding Machine Operator.
+There were about 30,200 jobs for Grinding Machine Operator in 2016 (in the United States).
 There is little to no growth in job opportunities for Grinding Machine Operator.
-Due to new job openings and attrition, there will be an average of 3,000 job openings in this field each year.
+The BLS estimates 3,000 yearly job openings in this field.